quintanar401/asynQ/README.md

 * function itself - {...}, it can't be parted!
 * local variable with the name/function

-fn can be parted but only if it is used by name.
+fn can be parted but only if it is used by name (it is hard to extract it otherwise).

 Examples:
 ```